zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 206] (#msdiv206) {#msdiv206 .ref .msdiv} (16 - 17)

 [APZ 206.1] (#apz206 .1) {#apz206 .1 .ref .apz} "Food at the appropriate time
-“Food” means rice bread, meat, meat
+"Food" means rice bread, meat, meat
-Yai “Object” is a coaxial hole.
+Yai "Object" is a coaxial hole.
 Patten Dried Cotton Thread Dried from porous threads, made of wired, dried with linen thread, banga Food and objects of the appropriate time to be called robes.
 Determined (Applied here (14-0) 2)

 [APZ 206.2] (#apz206 .2) {#apz206 .2 .ref .apz} "HereIn order to be the same
-Size knows.”
+Size knows."
 Knowing the size is the size of two things Know, by acceptance and also by making.
 How to accept KNOW, Few, but kindly unto the clans with unkindness.
 Accepts for Kularasakura.
 To be used in many or in advance